Available in English, Spanish and German, with other languages coming.

 Neurobiology of Trauma & Sexual Assault

-In this 2-hour YouTube video, I present on the impacts of sexual assault on the brain shape the victim's experience, behavior and memories.
-It includes the PowerPoint slides and embedded videos that illustrate key impacts (e.g., reflexive survival responses).
-This is what I present on the most and gets rave reviews from civilian and military police, attorneys and victim advocates, higher education administrators, etc.
+In this in-depth YouTube video, I present on how the brain impacts of sexual assault shape the victim's experience, behavior, and memories.
+It includes the PowerPoint slides and embedded videos that illustrate key effects (e.g., survival reflexes).
+It's a version of most my in-demand training that gets rave reviews from civilian and military police, attorneys and victim advocates, higher education administrators, etc.

 Neurobiology of Sexual Assault: 2-Part Webinar Series